 Induction brazing is the brazing of a product by using induction heating.
 The principle behind this heating is to change the direction of a magnetic field with a relatively high frequency, where the part of the product that is in this field will heat up.
-The frequency can be used to control the speed and depth of penetration of the heat.
+The frequency can be used to control the speed and depth of heat penetration.

-This technique is particularly suitable for parts with a somewhat simpler geometry and, due to the relatively short machining times, also very suitable for larger numbers.
-Normally the process is carried out in the open air, mainly because of the speed, but it is certainly also possible to do this in a shielding gas environment.
+This technique is particularly suitable for parts with a somewhat simpler geometry and due to the relatively short machining times, also very suitable for large quantities.
+Normally the process is carried out in the open air, mainly due to speed, but it is certainly also possible to conduct this process in a shielding gas environment.